BardTR/Ubuntu-Installation/README.md

 * Insert the bootable USB drive into your computer.
 * Restart the computer and enter the Boot Menu (usually by pressing F12, Esc, F2, DEL, varies to [manufacturer](#some-of-the-manufacturer-bios-keys-for-examples)).
+    * *OR* Use Windows 11 or 10's Advanced Start Menu to access BIOS
 * Select the USB drive from the Boot Menu to start the Ubuntu installer.

 ### Step 4: Ubuntu Installation